ErikKalkoken/slackchannel2pdf/README.md

 # channelexport

-Export the text contents of any Slack channel to a PDF file

-## About this tool

 **channelexport** is a command line tool for exporting the text contents of any Slack channel to a PDF file.

 It is written in Python 3 and can run an any platform that support Python.